Gluneko/weboptimizeproject/README.md

   ticking = true;
 });

+Reduced no of pizza divisions from 100 to 50 and pulled document.getElementById out of the for loop.
 DOM Content Loaded
-reduced pizzas from 200 to 30
-pulled querySelector out of for loop had to set the original left position of each element becuase without it translateX will translate from 0 px and will range only from 0 to 100 because of sine function
+reduced pizzas from 200 to a dynamically calculated value using window.screen.height to get no of pizza rows pulled querySelector out of for loop had to set the original left position of each element becuase without it translateX will translate from 0 px and will range only from 0 to 100 because of sine function